akvelon/react-native-sms-user-consent/README.md

 This hook is the way to go in most cases.
 Alternatively, you can use `startSmsHandling` and `retrieveVerificationCode` directly if dealing with something that is not a functional component or you need some more flexibility.

 On iOS it just returns the empty string, so no additional code to handle iOS is needed.

+Accepts an optional `config` parameter.
+In case if it's a number, it defines the length of the code.
+In case if it is a string, it defines a custom RegExp to parse the code.

 ### startSmsHandling()